Ancestry UK

 On 1887, the Baltimore Fishery School, also know as the Fishing School or Piscatorial School), an Industrial School for Roman Catholic Boys was opened in 1887.
 The School was intended to teach boys fishing, the curing of fish, and related skills such as net-making and boat-building.
 The project, which was mooted as early as 1870, by Sir Thomas Brady, Inspector of Fisheries, largely owed its realization to the great interest taken in the locality by the Baroness and Mr. Burdett-Coutts, M.P., who were given considerable practical assistance by the Rev. C. Davis.
 The establishment was formally certified to begin operation on 12 August 1887.
 Following construction of an extension to the buildings, it could accommodate 150 boys.
 The School was run by the Brothers of Charity.

-A sketch of the School published in 1887 bears only a limited resemblance to the building's footprint as shown on later maps, so some artistic licence may have been taken.
+A sketch of the School published in 1887 bears only a limited resemblance to the building's footprint as shown on later maps.
+It may be that only part of the planned building was actually constructed

 Sketch of Baltimore Fishery School, Baltimore, c.1887. © Peter Higginbotham